Famous Bad People: Jacob (Genesis 28, 32)

 The next scene we’re going to look at is found in Genesis 32.
 By this time, Jacob is 97 years old.
 Jacob’s spent his whole life fighting for himself, and most of the time, he’s won.
 He still hasn’t learned, though.
 His commitment to God is still conditional.
 But God is about to bring him to the point where he has no other choice.

 Sometimes God takes a long time to teach us what we need to know.
-Sometimes we’re very slow learners.
+Sometimes we learn slowly.

 This is another one of the famous scenes from Jacob’s life.
 In this scene, Jacob wrestles all night with an angel – possibly with God, at least an angel of God.
 Jacob eventually gets a blessing from God, even though he’s injured.
 I’ve heard that this is a model of prayer for us, that we should wrestle with God all night to try to extract a blessing from God.
 But that isn’t the point of this passage.
 Jacob didn’t pick this fight with God; God picked it with Jacob.
 Jacob was only defending himself.
 Jacob didn’t win the fight by wrestling; he won by surrendering.
-For years, God had put up with conditional commitment, but now God was about to bring Jacob to the point in which the only option he had left was to surrender to God.
+God had tolerated Jacob's conditional commitment for years, but now it was time for Jacob to fully surrender to Him.

-I don’t know if you’ve ever been in one of those situations, in way over your head – some sort of crisis in which you reach the end of yourself, and there’s nothing left to do but what God can do for you.
+Have you ever faced a crisis where you felt completely overwhelmed and helpless, realizing that the only thing you could do was rely on God?
 When we meet Jacob in this passage, he’s at one of these points in his life.
 All his life, he’s been fighting for himself and winning, but he’s now at a point that he can’t handle by himself.

 Jacob was about to meet his brother, Esau, for the first time in 20 years.
-He was afraid – probably with good reason – that Esau was coming to kill him in revenge for stealing his birthright.
+He feared that Esau was coming to kill him for stealing his birthright.
 For the first time, Jacob knew that this was a situation that only God could handle.
 Listen to what he prayed:

 O LORD, please rescue me from my brother, Esau.
 I am afraid that he is coming to kill me, along with my wives and children.
 But you promised to treat me kindly and to multiply my descendants until they become as numerous as the sands along the seashore—too many to count.
 (Genesis 32:11-12)